rstudio-education/glossRy/README.md

 <h2 id="H">H</h2>

 **Handle** (a condition): to accept responsibility for handling an error or other unexpected event.
-R prefers **handling a condition** to "catching an exception".
+R prefers "handling a condition" to "catching an exception".
+See also **condition** and **exception**.

-**Header row**: If present, the first of a **CSV** file that defines column names (but tragically, not their data types or units).
+**Header row**: If present, the first of a CSV file that defines column names (but tragically, not their data types or units).
+See also **comma-separated values**.

 **Heterogeneous**: Having mixed type.
-For example, an **array** is said to be heterogeneous if it contains a mix of numbers, character strings, and values of other types.
+For example, an list can contain a mix of numbers, character strings, and values of other types.
 See also **homogeneous**.

 **Higher-order function**: A function that operates on other functions.
 For example, the higher-order function `map` executes a given function once on each value in an **list**.
 Higher-order functions are heavily used in **functional programming**.

 **Homogeneous**: Having a single type.
-For example, an **array** is said to be homogeneous if it contains only numbers or only character strings, but not a mix of the two.
+For example, a **vector** must be
+  homogeneous: its values must all be numeric, logical, etc.

 **Hubris**: excessive pride or self-confidence.
 See also **unit test** (lack of).

 <h2 id="I">I</h2>

+**Instance**: FIXME

 **Integrated Development Environment** (IDE): FIXME

 <h2 id="J">J</h2>

-**JSON**: A way to represent data by combining basic values like numbers and character strings in **arrays** and name/value structures.
-The acronym stands for "JavaScript Object Notation"; unlike better-defined standards like **XML**, it is unencumbered by a syntax for comments or ways to define **schemas**.
+**JSON**: A way to represent data by combining basic values like numbers and character strings in lists and name/value structures.
+The acronym stands for "JavaScript Object Notation"; unlike better-defined standards like **XML**, it is unencumbered by a syntax for comments or ways to define a **schema**.

 **Lazy evaluation**: delaying evaluation of an expression until the value is actually needed (or at least until after the point where it is first